-Our practices, as they have from the beginning of time help calm and ease worries, strengthens one's resilience, endurance, discipline, leads to a recognition of their inner compass and spirit to exercise the discipline to make a decision with positive results, forgoing the negative ones, to act compassionately, to center and strengthen our mind and physical body helping us to flow into sync with the rhythms of nature and life’s ever evolving changes while in the midst of the challenging tides and seas that come with change.
-It teaches us to be okay with things not being “as perfect as our ego” may desire but accepting things “as they are now” and that “things are truly ever-evolving; will alway change” and “just be ok” with right here, right now, no matter what.
+Our practices, as they have from the beginning of time, help calm and ease worries, strengthens one's resilience, endurance and discipline.
+It leads to a recognition of one's inner compass and spirit to exercise the discipline to make a decision with positive results, forgoing the negative ones and to act compassionately.
+We learn to center and strengthen our mind and physical body helping us to flow into sync with the rhythms of nature and life’s ever evolving changes while in the midst of the challenging tides and seas that come with change.
+It teaches us to be okay with things not being “as perfect as our ego” may desire but accepting things “as they are now” and that “things are truly ever-evolving; will alway change.”
+We practice the idea to “just be ok” with right here, right now, no matter what.
 While we are in the here, right now, we have the “go slow opportunity” to deeply observe what is being unveiled and revealed to us and how we can make ourselves better for it all while overcoming the obstacle as water has the ability to flow around and even through rock.

 This great pause, has offered us all the opportunity to reflect on our life, our way of living, our behaviors and ways of co-existing with and treating our housemates, our family, friends, our community, and even how we speak to Siri and Alexa.
 We all have the ability to seize the opportunity to create a great transformation of ourselves, our community and this entire world if we all choose to take it to a positive place.
 It’s up to you.
 You are the One, Be the Change You Wish to See In the World.